 US social network video ad spending will grow by 20.1% year over year in 2022 to $24.35 billion, making up over a third of total US social network ad spending. – eMarketer

 Social media has also made celebrities, also known as influencers, out of everyday people, another powerful marketing tool.
-The influencer marketing industry is on track to be worth up to $15 billion by 2022
+The influencer marketing industry stands at $21.1 billion as of December 2023

 Customer Interaction is Key